tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 My friend and former co-worker Charlie ([@C-Saunders](https://github.com/c-saunders)) and I make a point to periodically catch up with each other.
 Because I am lucky and enjoy the industry I work in, our discussions about work are a personal highlight.

 During a recent conversation, we discussed decision making at work.
 We ended up discussing two different "spectrums" that could impact your decision making.
 One of these came from his new boss and the other is something he came up with during our conversation.
 These ideas stuck out to me because, for both of these spectrums, we had [tautograms](https://en.wikipedia.org/wiki/Tautogram) (word groups that bein with the same letter).
-I thought they be a useful thought technology for self-evaluation.
+I thought thinking about where one falls on these "spectrums" could be a useful thought technology for self-evaluation.
 As a bonus, by starting with the same letters, these word pairings are easier to remember.
-This increases the chances that I remember and use them.
+This increases the chances that I remember to actually use them.

  The two spectrums we discussed were: